 There are plenty of recipes that call for cacao or chocolate in baked goods, but for those trying to minimize sugar, experiment with cacao and cocoa in savory foods.
 The acidity and bitter flavor in cacao and cocoa balance rich dishes like beef chili, beef stew, or carne asada.
 The flavors also work well in barbecue or molé sauce to serve with enchiladas, shredded chicken, pulled pork, or tamales.
 For vegans and vegetarians, cacao and cocoa can add depth to dishes like bean chili.
 You can also use cacao and cocoa in easy snacks and breakfasts like banana muffins, energy balls, corn pancakes, and warm porridges.

-Avoid, aside from a small taste for a special occasion.
-Cacao and chocolate products often contain caffeine and sugar—two ingredients that should be minimized in an infant’s diet.
-Babies under 12 months of age should not be given cacao or chocolate drinks—or any drink other than breast/human milk, formula, or small amounts of water.
+Wait until after 12 months, and ideally, closer to 24 months of age.
+Cacao and chocolate products often contain caffeine, which is best minimized in an infant’s diet.
+Babies under 12 months of age should not be given cacao or chocolate drinks—or any drink other than breast milk, formula, or small amounts of water.
 Fresh or frozen cacao fruit pulp may be offered at this age, as long as the cacao bean has been removed.
 The small pieces of slippery pulp that can be removed from the bean may be hard for baby to pick up and hold, so consider stirring the pulp pieces into other soft, scoopable foods like yogurt or oatmeal.

-While it may be safe to introduce cacao and chocolate in small amounts at this age, we encourage you to wait until after 24 months.
+While it may be safe to introduce cacao and chocolate in small amounts at this age, we encourage you to wait until after 24 months due to caffeine content, though small tastes here and there are safe.
 Offering a small sip of an alcohol-free cacao or chocolate beverage to a toddler as part of a family gathering is just fine, though it would be wise to wait until the second birthday to serve a whole cup.
-Continue to offer cacao fruit pulp as desired.
+Cacao fruit pulp may be offered as desired.
 Toddlers at this age will be better able to pick up small bits of the fruit on their own, especially if they are rolled in something like shredded coconut to add grip.

 Go time!
-Explore the world of cacao and chocolate as you wish and serve these foods in sweet and savory preparations as part of a balanced diet, keeping tabs on overall sugar consumption.
+Explore the world of cacao and chocolate as you wish.
 Whole cacao beans continue to pose a high choking risk, so we’d recommend holding off on offering these until at least age 3, or when you are confident in a child’s ability to use their molars for grinding.
 Cacao nibs, small chunks of raw or roasted cacao beans, are a great way to get the flavor and benefits of chocolate without added sugars—just take care to roughly chop them before offering to toddlers.
 For older children, try a taste test with two types of chocolate—one bitter and the other sweet to teach about flavor—and invite them into the kitchen to help you prepare a simple recipe with each type.
 Or you can mix unsweetened cacao powder into smoothies, baked goods, energy balls, and more.

 For more on how to help children develop a healthy relationship with sugar, read our Sugar and Taste Preferences page.